top of page

 Born in Chicago in 1913, Margaret Bonds was an acclaimed composer, pianist, arranger, and teacher.
 She was a trailblazer both for women and for African American classical musicians.
 She was the first African American woman to perform with the all-white and all-male Chicago Symphony Orchestra, one of the first African American women to have her music broadcast on European radio, the first African American woman to have her music performed widely in Africa, only the second African American woman in classical music to be elected to full membership in the American Society of Composers, Authors and Publishers, and the first woman, Black or white, to win three awards from ASCAP.

 Her parents were both intellectuals, her mother a well known pianist, organist, and music teacher, and her father a physician who was prominent in the civil rights movement.
-Margaret began her music study with her mother, winning several competitions before the age of 9.
-At 13, she began studying with Florence Price and premiered Price's noted work, Fantasie Negre, in Chicago.
+She began her music study with her mother, winning several competitions before the age of 9.
+At 13, she began studying with Florence Price and premiered Price's noted work, Fantasie Nègre, in Chicago.

 At age 16, she entered Northwestern University as one of its first Black students.
 Despite facing severe, hostile racial discrimination—including being barred from living on campus or using university facilities—she earned both her Bachelor’s (1933) and Master’s (1934) degrees in music.
-While there, she took comfort in the poetry of Langston Hughes with whom she collaborated for the rest of her life.
+While there, she took comfort in the poetry of Langston Hughes, whom she discovered in the Evanston library, and with whom she collaborated for the rest of her life.

 She went on to study composition at Juilliard, one of only 4 documented black women to study classical composition there.
 She remained in New York for most of the rest of her life, performing widely and building a large private studio of students.
-She was profoundly affected by the civil rights movement, and much of her composition reflects the pain and complexity of African American life including her vocal setting of Langston Hughes's "The Negro Speaks of Rivers", and choral seeing of W.E.B.
+She was profoundly affected by the civil rights movement, and much of her composition reflects the pain and complexity of African American life including her vocal setting of Langston Hughes's "The Negro Speaks of Rivers", which she said saved her during her college years, as well as a choral setting of W.E.B.
 Du Bois's civil-rights manifesto "Credo".

 When she died, she did not have a will.
-Her husband and daughter gathered papers from her LA apartment but many of her compositions were lost.
-Many of her manuscripts were lost after her death, and discrimination against black women meant that the majority of her music was never recorded.
+Her husband and daughter gathered papers from her apartment but many of her compositions were lost, and discrimination against black women meant that the majority of her music was never recorded.
 In addition, the copyrights on her compositions are murky, making public performances difficult.

 Margaret Bonds arranged over fifty African-American spirituals for various instruments.
-"Troubled Water" - based on the spiritual.
-Wade in the Water - is associated with Songs of the Underground Railroad, and was used to warn people fleeing enslavement to get off the trail and into the water to prevent dogs from finding them.
-It is also a song that uses water as a metaphor for the vicissitudes of life - within the context of the "troubled' waters" of life there are healing waters (baptism, ritual healing) as well as choppy seas.
+Wade in the Water -the basis for "Troubled Water" - is associated with Songs of the Underground Railroad, and was used to warn people fleeing enslavement to get off the trail and into the water to prevent dogs from tracking their scent.
+It is also a song that uses water as a metaphor for the vicissitudes of life - within the context of the "troubled' waters" of life there are both redemptive waters (baptism, ritual healing) as well as choppy seas.

 Wade in the water;